-Consequently, the combination of Mars and Ketu is said to have an explosive, confusing, and volatile reaction.
+Consequently, the combination of Mars and Ketu is said to have an explosive, confusing, and volatile effect.
 Imagine that energy ‘transiting’ over your natal Moon (your mind).
 In case that isn’t enough, lets take a look at other areas of his chart.
 As you can see, it is thought he had a Libra Ascendent, placing his natal Saturn in the same house with Rahu (common to most adults that are around the age of 61 years old) in the sign of Scorpio (deep fears).
 This energy is said to have a lot of “karmas’ (negative karmas) to resolve (not a fun life) in this life.
-He also had Mercury and and Ketu in Taurus in the 8th House of Death and Research, which gave him his writing skills, yet made the subject of death very real.
+He also had Mercury and and Ketu in Taurus in the 8th House of Death and Research, which gave him his writing skills, yet made the subject of death and suffering very real.

 Ironically, he did enjoy the blessing of Venus (combust) and the Sun in the 9th House of Travel in Gemini (flirting, curiosity, and communication).
 That played out in the later years of his life, traveling around the world (9th House) and enjoying (Venus) the pleasures of life.

-His Moon was in the sign of Capricorn in his 4th House of Happiness.
+We come to the day of tragedy,his natal Moon was in the sign of Capricorn in his 4th House of Happiness.
 So, when the suicide came to fruition, it was around that time the volcanoes were erupting in Hawaii and Guatemala (explosions).
 That same intensity was ‘transiting/happening’ in his mind.
 That is a hard energy to ignore, especially when he had to deal with that Saturn and Rahu (the malefic energy) in the sign of Scorpio his entire life.
 If you had this foresight, what would you have done differently?